nrjais/blog/content/welcome.md

 +++
 This is a small example post of stuff you can do with the `ergo` theme.
-We'll try to represent all possible markdown and shortcode combinations here so you can develop easily.

 ## Here's some lists

-- let's list some stuff
+* let's list some stuff
-- unordered, of course.
+* unordered, of course.

 1. We can also order lists
    1. And nesting here works too
    2. We can do whatever we want!
 2. And drop back to the original indentation.

 # Headers